zenrocklabs/zenrock-docs/docs/docs/zrChain/architecture.md

 - Keyring registration & management
 - Signature generation & management
 - Policy control - enabling multi-party control of signatures
-- Restaking of ETH to increase economic security
 - Other standard Cosmos features such as staking, governance, IBC, etc.

 Besides the standard Cosmos modules, the Zenrock blockchain incorporates four additional modules that: